Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection: Conclusion

 \section{Conclusion}

-We present Semantic-level UI Element Injection, a novel red-teaming paradigm that disrupts GUI agent grounding by overlaying safety-aligned, semantically plausible UI icons.
-Unlike pixel-level perturbations or malicious prompt injections, the proposed attack is content-harmless yet highly effective, reaching up to 88\% ASR@$D{=}5$ on weaker victims and one-in-three on stronger models such as UI-TARS-1.5-7B.
-Experiments reveal that adversarial icons function as \emph{persistent attractors}: strategic attacks sustain post-first-success L2 rates above 15\%, whereas random injection collapses to below 1\%, confirming that success is causal rather than incidental.
-The near-perfect black-box transferability between UT-opt.\ and GO-opt.\ further indicates that the vulnerabilities exposed are model-agnostic, rooted in shared GUI visual-semantic ambiguities.
-Beyond algorithmic contributions, we develop a modular, distributed red-teaming infrastructure to facilitate reproducible vulnerability discovery and adversarial robustness research.
-We hope these findings motivate the development of grounding-aware defense strategies, such as cross-modal consistency auditing and attention-region verification.
+We present Semantic-level UI Element Injection, a black-box red-teaming paradigm that disrupts GUI agent visual grounding by overlaying safety-aligned, content-harmless UI icons onto screenshots.
+Experiments across 19 victim models spanning 8 model families show that the attack is broadly effective ($3.5$--$6.9{\times}$ improvement over random injection on the most robust victims) and transfers near-perfectly across architectures ($\sim$1\,pp gap between two attack variants on every shared target), confirming model-agnostic visual-semantic vulnerabilities.
+Post-first-success L2 analysis establishes that strategic icons act as \emph{persistent attractors}, sustaining L2 rates above 15\% versus below 1\% for random injection, thereby confirming that attack success is causal rather than incidental.
+We release a modular Editor--Overlapper--Victim infrastructure to facilitate reproducible robustness research.
+We hope these findings motivate grounding-aware defenses, such as cross-modal consistency auditing and attention-region verification.